Jumbo Content

 3. Currently work with application stakeholder, decision-maker, manager, or other type of end user(s) and can describe their decision-making process;

-4. Have an interest in utilizing a proposed PACE product; and
+4. Have an interest in utilizing a PACE product;

-5. Can apply their own resources (personnel, tools, funding, facilities, etc.) to demonstrate the utility of PACE data for their particular system or model.
+5. Can apply their own resources (personnel, tools, funding, facilities, etc.) to demonstrate the utility of PACE data for their particular system or model; and

-In addition to the benefits listed as part of the Community of Practice (CoP), Early Adopters also receive:
+In addition to the benefits listed as part of the Community of Practice (CoP), Partners also receive:

-• Direct support from PACE Science and Application Team (SAT) and/or Project Science (ProjSci): after acceptance into the program, you will join a SAT member(s) as a partner and receive guidance and support on the functionality of the PACE data products.
+• Direct support from PACE Science and Application Team (SAT) and/or Project Science (ProjSci): after acceptance into the program, you will be teamed with a SAT member and/or Project Science member(s) to receive guidance and support on the functionality of the PACE data products.

-• PACE web presence, project promotion, and advocacy at external events: after acceptance, the Applications Team will create a web profile highlighting each EA's practical application and how it supports decision-making, public health, and society.
-Specific Early Adopter projects will be promoted via multiple venues.
+• PACE web presence, project promotion, and advocacy at external events: after acceptance, the Applications Team will create a web profile highlighting each Partner's practical application and how it supports decision-making, public health, and society.
+Specific Applications Partners projects will be promoted via multiple venues.

 Gallery View | List View (to sort or filter)